Tanndev/Maelstrom/documentation/rules.md

 - **4**: Exceptional.
 You win speed shooting and drone racing competitions.
 - **5**: Outstanding.
 Your quickdraw is better than Wyatt Earp.

-**Note:** It's harder to do things in a hurry, so actions will usually carry a higher difficulty when performed with Reflexes instead of Precision.
+**Note:** It's harder to do things in a hurry, so actions will usually carry a higher difficulty when performed with Reflexes instead of Coordination.

 ##### Mental
 The mental attributes define the mental capabilities of a character.